Skip to main content

 Heart-healthy salad in bowl

-According to the Centers for Disease Control and Prevention (CDC), one in every four deaths in the United States is due to heart disease.
+According to the Centers for Disease Control and Prevention (CDC), one in every four deaths in the U.S. is due to heart disease.
 It continues to be the leading cause of death for both men and women.
 That's more than 647,000 people each year.
 Take time to consider the following information and tips to ensure you're making efforts to keep your heart as healthy as can be.

 Prevention